johnpallett/webxr/designdocs/privacy-design.md

 *   User consent is required before creating an [XRSession](https://immersive-web.github.io/webxr/#xrsession-interface) on a device with configurable interpupillary distance (IPD), if subsequent calls to [XRFrame.getViewerPose()](https://immersive-web.github.io/webxr/#dom-xrframe-getviewerpose) will return [XRView.transform](https://immersive-web.github.io/webxr/#dom-xrview-transform)s that can be used to compute the configured IPD.
 *   User consent is required before creating an [XRSession](https://immersive-web.github.io/webxr/#xrsession-interface) if the user agent does not otherwise [mitigate](#providing-xrviewerpose-data) [sensor fingerprinting threats](https://github.com/immersive-web/privacy-and-security/blob/master/POSE-AND-ENVIRONMENT.md#user-fingerprinting) through data access to [XRViewerPose](https://immersive-web.github.io/webxr/#xrviewerpose-interface) or [XRPose](https://immersive-web.github.io/webxr/#xrpose-interface).

 If user consent is required, it must be obtained as part of the [XRRequestSession](https://immersive-web.github.io/webxr/#dom-xr-requestsession) algorithm before the new [XRSession](https://immersive-web.github.io/webxr/#xrsession-interface) object is created.
-If consent is not obtained, the user agent MUST [reject](https://www.w3.org/2001/tag/doc/promises-guide/#reject-promise) the promise with a "[SecurityError](https://heycam.github.io/webidl/#securityerror)" [DOMException](https://heycam.github.io/webidl/#idl-DOMException).
+If the required consent is not obtained, the user agent MUST [reject](https://www.w3.org/2001/tag/doc/promises-guide/#reject-promise) the promise with a "[SecurityError](https://heycam.github.io/webidl/#securityerror)" [DOMException](https://heycam.github.io/webidl/#idl-DOMException).

 ```
 Editor Note: The paragraph above suggests specific changes to the XRSession algorithm language.